mmonajem/pyoxcart/docs/tutorials.rst

 Introduction to the tutorials for APT data calibration
 ============================================================

-In the following tutorials, we see how we can calibrate the data with PyCCAPT.
+In the tutorials, we see how we can calibrate the data with PyCCAPT.
+The data processing tutorial is a simple user friendly guide to crop, calibrate, 3d reconstruct, range, and visualize the data.
+This tutorial is a good starting point for new users which use widgets to make it easy to process the data.
+If you need more control over the data processing, you can use the other tutorials which are more advanced.